jbergnors/future_rec_estimator/README.md

 ## 🎯 About the application

-This application allows users to explore projected numbers of patients with colorectal cancer (CRC) and subsequent disease recurrence from **2025 to 2050**.
+This application allows users to explore projected numbers of patients with colorectal cancer (CRC) and subsequent disease recurrence from **2025 to 2050** across all 27 European Union (EU) Member States and three European Free Trade Association (EFTA) countries (Iceland, Norway, and Switzerland).

 Users can define a hypothetical CRC population according to:

 - 👥 **Population size**
 - 🎂 **Age distribution**
-- 🧬 **UICC stage distribution**
+- 📊 **UICC stage distribution**

 Based on demographic projections from **Eurostat**, the application estimates colorectal cancer incidence rates for 2025 and projects the number of patients with CRC through 2050.